-2013 Outlook: The Company continues to work toward realizing the full value of the Ulaan Ovoo property.
-It continues to - evaluate operating alternatives (e.g. electrification, conveyance vs. haul), infrastructure improvement, and management changes, investigate the domestic and export coal market to access higher volume and margin customers and new uses for Ulaan Ovoo coal, and pursue financial arrangements including strategic partner and joint venture arrangements or sale of part or whole of the project.
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2013 immediately after dewatering ended.
+It continues to - evaluate operating alternatives (e.g. electrification, conveyance vs. haul), infrastructure improvement, and further management changes, investigate the domestic and export coal market to access higher volume and margin customers, new uses for Ulaan Ovoo coal and methods to upgrade the quality of the coal, and pursue financial arrangements including strategic partner and joint venture arrangements or sale of part or whole of the project.
 Though management believes the domestic and export thermal coal market appears to be improving, Prophecy is unable to determine whether improvement will materialize and if so, be sustainable, and when, if at all, access to Russian coal markets will be opened, nor the extent of project changes and operational modifications required the potential value of the coal resources.